MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/capacitypolicy.md

 Minimum(`ClusterMaximumConcurrentOperations`, `Number of nodes in cluster` * Maximum(1, `Core count per node` * `CoreUtilizationCoefficient`))

-> [!Note]
+### Notes

-> In clusters with three nodes or above, the admin node doesn't participate in performing export operations, therefore `Number of nodes in cluster` is reduced by 1.
+* In clusters with three nodes or above, the admin node doesn't participate in performing export operations, therefore `Number of nodes in cluster` is reduced by 1.

-### Extents Partition capacity
+## Extents Partition capacity

 |Property                           |Type    |Description                                                                             |
 |-----------------------------------|--------|----------------------------------------------------------------------------------------|